 Do they need darkness to sleep?
 Do they sleep better in dark or light rooms?
 This article covers everything about how dogs sleep and how darkness affects their sleep.
 Let’s see how dogs like to sleep and the effect that darkness has on them.

 While darkness is not technically necessary for dogs to sleep, they do have a much better quality of sleep in a dark room, just as we do.
 Dogs are generally comfortable in the dark.

 This question has two parts, whether or not it’s possible, and then whether they will receive better or worse sleep, depending on the light.
 Let’s go through both of them below

 Does your dog need the dark to sleep?
-The technical answer is no, dogs do not NEED darkness to sleep, and it’s more than likely you have seen your dog fast asleep during the day countless amounts of time.
-Dogs can sleep or not sleep, whenever they feel like it, day or night.
+The technical answer is no, dogs do not NEED darkness to sleep, and it’s more than likely you have seen your dog fast asleep during the day many times.
+Dogs can sleep whenever they feel like it, day or night.